Winter Migration

 Northern Elephant Seals

 The Northern Elephant Seals stop near Piedras Blancas two times throughout the year, including in January and February, when the females arrive to give birth and mate for the season.
 These mammals are the second largest seal in the northern hemisphere, with males weighing up to 5,000 pounds.
-Each day, the Friends of the Elephant Seal knowledgeable docents will be there in their blue jackets available to talk with you about what the elephant seals are doing, educate you on what’s happening at the rookery, and provide guidelines and tips for your visit.
+Each day, the Friends of the Elephant Seals' have knowledgeable docents there in their blue jackets available to talk with you about what the elephant seals are doing, educate you on what’s happening at the rookery, and provide guidelines and tips for your visit.

 Gray Whales